In the past, your reputation was something that you really only heard about face to face.

 Learn more about SEO for reputation management.
 How can you use SEO and other tools for managing your brand reputation?
 We'll share strategies and tactics to help you protect your online reputation.

 Many reputation management companies will put up social media profiles everywhere.
 This might seem logical.

 They're hoping that one of those sites will overtake the bad information.

 In truth, there are only a few social media sites that search engines really care about.

-This is the order that you should build your social media profiles on:
+This is the order in which you should build your social media profiles:

 Fill out your profile completely.

 It must be clear that this is your profile and no one else’s.
 It should also be clear that you're a real person and that you’re creating a real profile.

 This will increase your brand's transparency and trust.